maelstrom-software/maelstrom/site/src/cargo_metest/include_and_exclude_flags.md

 cargo metest -i "name.equals(foobar)"
 ```

-`cargo-metest` would run any test which has the name "foobar".
+`cargo-maelstrom` would run any test which has the name "foobar".
 A test with this
 name could be found in any of the packages in the workspace, so it is forced to
 build all of them.
 But if I happened to know that only one package has this
 test, the `baz` package, I would be better off running the following instead.